AlexisMLopez/Integration-Project/README.md

 # Welcome to my Integration Project.

+In this project, I will be implementing OOP skills into the creation of a console application using C++.

+Doxygen Class Diagrams:
 https://amlopez5841.github.io/Integration-Project/html/

-//LO4.
+LO4.
 Include a comment in which you compare and contrast the procedural/functional approach and the object-oriented approach

 OOP vs Procedural/Functional:
 Object oriented programming is based all around objects while Procedural is based around functions.
 OOP has the advantage of having access to Polymorphism, Inheritance, and Encapsulation, which procedural does not.